descholar-ceo/accommodations-directory/README.md

 ![Linters](https://github.com/descholar-ceo/accommodations-directory/workflows/Linters/badge.svg?branch=create-accommodations-directory)

 ## Description
+AccommodationDirectory is a web application which helps to find any accommodation you wish depending on the location.
+You can search with the keyword of your choice or you can see which ones are already available.

 This project was done for learning purpose, the aim was to create a customized content but same design of [Patashule](https://www.behance.net/gallery/25563385/PatashuleKE) by [Mathew Njuguna](https://www.behance.net/mathewnjuguna) in order to master the HTML5 and CSS3 / SASS for UI/UX, and responsiveness.
 This project is a capstone from [Microverse](https://www.microverse.org/)

 ### Screenshots from browser